1987–88 Los Angeles Lakers season: Regular season

-During the NBA All-Star weekend at the Chicago Stadium in Chicago, Illinois, Johnson, Worthy and Abdul-Jabbar were all selected for the 1988 NBA All-Star Game, as members of the Western Conference All-Star team, while Riley was selected to coach the Western Conference; Johnson scored 17 points along with 19 assists and 2 steals, despite the Western Conference losing to the Eastern Conference, 138–133.
+During the NBA All-Star weekend at the Chicago Stadium in Chicago, Illinois, Johnson, Worthy and Abdul-Jabbar were all selected for the 1988 NBA All-Star Game, as members of the Western Conference All-Star team, while Riley was selected to coach the Western Conference.
+Johnson scored 17 points along with 19 assists and 2 steals, despite the Western Conference losing to the Eastern Conference, 138–133.
 Meanwhile, Scott participated in the NBA Three-Point Shootout for the second consecutive year.

-Johnson also finished in third place in Most Valuable Player voting, behind Michael Jordan of the Chicago Bulls, and Larry Bird of the Boston Celtics; Scott finished tied in eighth place in Most Improved Player voting, while Cooper finished tied in fifth place in Defensive Player of the Year voting, and Riley finished in second place in Coach of the Year voting.
+Johnson also finished in third place in Most Valuable Player voting, behind Michael Jordan of the Chicago Bulls, and Larry Bird of the Boston Celtics; Scott finished tied in eighth place in Most Improved Player voting, while Cooper finished tied in fifth place in Defensive Player of the Year voting, and Riley finished in second place in Coach of the Year voting, behind Doug Moe of the Denver Nuggets.

-Before the Lakers could make good on Riley's guarantee in the 1988 NBA playoffs, they swept the San Antonio Spurs in three straight games in the Western Conference First Round.
-However, the following two rounds would not be as easy for the Lakers, as they trailed 2–1 to the 5th-seeded Utah Jazz in the Western Conference Semi-finals, but managed to defeat them in seven games, and then defeated the Dallas Mavericks in another tough seven-game series in the Western Conference Finals.

-In the 1988 NBA Finals, the Lakers defeated the Detroit Pistons in a hard-fought seven game series, winning their eleventh NBA championship; Worthy, who had a triple-double of 36 points, 16 rebounds and 10 assists in a 108–105 Game 7 win, was named the NBA Finals Most Valuable Player.
-The Lakers also became the NBA's first repeat champions since the Boston Celtics did it in the 1968–69 NBA season.
-Following the season, Rambis signed as a free agent with the Charlotte Hornets expansion team.
+The Lakers finished third in the NBA in home-game attendance, with an attendance of 708,477 at the Great Western Forum during the regular season.